arvidn/libtorrent/trunk/docs/manual.rst

 When downloading, the progress is ``total_wanted_done`` / ``total_wanted``.

 ``paused`` is set to true if the torrent is paused and false otherwise.

+``error`` may be set to an error message describing why the torrent was paused, in case it was paused by an error.
+If the torrent is not paused or if it's paused but not because of an error, this string is empty.

 ``next_announce`` is the time until the torrent will announce itself to the tracker.
 And ``announce_interval`` is the time the tracker want us to wait until we announce ourself